 - 1. If on, turn off the bench power supply. - 2.
-Connect the wiper of the potentiometer (YELLOW banana jack on setup) to A\CH0 on the DAQ terminal block, the 5 volts source from the bench power supply to the red banana jack and the black banana jack to ground. - 3.
+Connect the wiper of the potentiometer (YELLOW banana jack on setup) to ACH0 on the DAQ terminal block, the 5 volts source from the bench power supply to the red banana jack and the black banana jack to ground. - 3.
 Connect the motor terminals to the bench amplifier power outputs (the + and banana jacks) on the bench power supply. - 4.
 Turn on your function generator; set the frequency of the output to 2 Hz, and make sure that the offset knob is pushed in. - 5.
-Connect a BNC tee to the output of the function generator and connect one output of the tee to the BNC port on the bench power supply labeled $V{ref}$ and the other to the A\CH1 of the DAQ terminal block. - 6.
-Turn on the bench power supply and the 24 Volt power supply for the motor amplifier (light switch at your lab station).
-The pendulum attached to the motor should oscillate. - 7.
-Adjust the amplitude of the function generator so that the pendulum oscillates back and forth with the largest amplitude without completing a full rotation.
+Using a BNC tee connected to the output of the function generator, connect one output of the function generator to the BNC port on the bench power supply labeled V{ref} and the other to the ACH1 of the DAQ terminal block. - 6.
+Turn on the bench power supply and the 24 Volt.
+The pendulum attached to the motor should oscillate.
+Adjust the amplitude and frequency of the function generator so that the pendulum oscillates back and forth without completing a full rotation.
 If the pendulum doesn't oscillate about a single orientation adjust the weights on the pendulum to balance it on the shaft.
-Also try to avoid having the potentiometer oscillate through its dead zone. - 8.
+Also try to avoid having the potentiometer oscillate through its dead zone. - 7.
 Open POT.exe from the CVI Projects folder on the Desktop.
-Make sure that the Output Signal is set to zero, the Input Signal is set to one, the Mode is set to RSE, and the Gain is set to 1. - 9.
+Make sure that the Output Signal is set to zero, the Input Signal is set to one, the Mode is set to RSE, and the Gain is set to 1. - 8.
 Choose appropriate settings for the sample rate and number of samples and press Start to collect a data set.
 There should be two waveforms displayed by CVI, one is the output signal from the potentiometer and the other is function generator input signal.